 Do you know your legal responsibilities when it comes to owning your beloved dog?

-The Dangerous Dogs Act - changes coming into force on May 13th 2014!
+The Dangerous Dogs Act - changes came into force on May 13th 2014

 The changes will affect every dog owner!

 " Which elements of the existing Dangerous Dogs Act should dog owners be aware of?

 Section 3 of the Act applies to every single dog owner in England and Wales.
 Under this section, it is a criminal offence for the person in charge of the dog to allow it to be ‘dangerously out of control’ in a public place.

 A dog doesn't have to bite to be deemed dangerous in the eyes of the law

 Generally if a dog bites a person, it will be presumed to have been ‘dangerously out of control’, however even if the dog does not bite, but gives the person grounds to feel that the dog may injure them, the law still applies.